Glottris/-expo_youTube_tutorial/README.md

 ```
 if we run it now it will look like this: ![alt text](https://github.com/Glottris/-expo_youTube_tutorial/blob/master/assets/expoExample2.JPG "ExpoExample2")

-So we need to style our layout, add and action to the button and capture the search input.
+So we need to style our layout, add an action to the button and capture the search input.
 In this next step we add the styles.
 We change the flexDirection of the container style to `row` this means it will expand horizontally to fill the whole row.
 ```javascript
 import React from 'react';